+Based on initial calculations, we believe 5-6 persons can be in the learning space.
 Students can be unmasked while the teacher will need either a face covering with a clear cutout or a face shield and face covering.
-The covering can be lowered with the use of a clear face shield, when needing to demonstrate a task or movement, but the students would then need to be masked.
+The covering can be lowered with the use of a clear face shield, when needing to demonstrate a task or movement.
 Renderings have been sketched to convey the seating arrangement and this would not include any tables.